alessandrocandolini/location-finder/README.md

 Sample application to display on the fly a list of matching addresses from geolocation updates and/or manual inputs.

-The app relies on the google geodicing api endpoint.
+The app relies on the google geocoding api public endpoint: https://developers.google.com/maps/documentation/geocoding/intro

 The project is used for a comparison of different approaches to handle concurrent, asynchrnous sources of data (that require synchronisation, merging strategy, debouncing, timeout, consistent error handling, etc)
 * java 7 concurrency primitives